 Students are expected to bring to school only items of personal property necessary for participation in class and extracurricular activities.
 Items that are considered potentially dangerous or disruptive to school procedures will be confiscated.
-Student theft will be dealt with by the administration.
 Students are encouraged not to bring valuables and large sums of money to school.
-Student phones are the responsibility of the student and Richmond County School System is not responsible for the loss personal technology.
-Devices should be personalized to reflect ownership by using an engraver, permanent marker, paint pen, etc. Students should not buy or sell personal property at school.
+Student phones are the responsibility of the student and Richmond County School System is not responsible for the loss of personal technology.